-- 9. Steers must weigh a minimum of 800 lbs. on Sunday to be sold in the sale. - 10.
-Wood chips will be used for bedding of beef animals. - 11.
-At requests of the 4-Her, female animals entered in the registered female division of the beef project can be checked at the farm for tattoos and registration identification by a member of the committee. - 12.
-Early dismissal of breeding stock after the Beef show will be at the discretion of the Beef Department. - 13.
+- 7. Steers must weigh a minimum of 800 lbs. on Sunday to be sold in the auction. - 8.
+Wood chips will be used for bedding of beef animals. - 9.
+At the requests of the 4-Her, female animals entered in the registered female division of the beef project can be checked at the farm for tattoos and registration identification by a member of the committee. - 10.
+Early dismissal of breeding stock after the Beef show will be at the discretion of the Beef Department. - 11.
 All calves are to stay in the barn after 11:00 p.m.
-No tie outs due to lack of room and not everyone can tie out.
+No tie-outs due to lack of room and not everyone can tie out.

-SEE GENERAL LIVESTOCK GUIDELINES SECTION BEGINNING ON PAGE 146.
+SEE GENERAL LIVESTOCK GUIDELINES SECTION BEGINNING ON PAGE 142.
 ALSO CHECK OUT SECTIONS IV, V, & VI ON THE 4-H COUNCIL PAGE 20.

-- 14. At the time of 4-H Beef Identification (weighing, ear-tagging, etc.), a screening committee will be present.
+- 12. At the time of 4-H Beef Identification (weighing, ear-tagging, etc.), a screening committee will be present.
 They will be responsible for screening all 4-H Beef Steers nominated as a breed steer.
 Those individuals with steers that get screened out of the breed for which they've been nominated will be notified immediately.
 A 4-Her may choose from the following two options: - A. Show the steer as a crossbred at the Fulton Co.
 4-H Fair.
-OR - B. Disprove the decision of the screeners. - 15.
-To disprove the decision of the screeners, the following procedure will be followed: - A. A supervised blood test is defined as one in which an Extension Educator and one beef committee member be present when blood test is taken. - B. Extension Educators will take possession of the blood test and deliver it to the lab. - C. Results of the blood test will be sent to the Extension Office and the family by the lab. - D. The blood test must be taken within 30 days after the family is notified of the screener's decision.
+OR - B. Disprove the decision of the screeners. - 13.
+To disprove the decision of the screeners, the following procedure will be followed: - A. A supervised blood test is defined as one in which an Extension Educator and one beef committee member be present when a blood test is taken. - B. Extension Educators will take possession of the blood test and deliver it to the lab. - C. Results of the blood test will be sent to the Extension Office and the family by the lab. - D. The blood test must be taken within 30 days after the family is notified of the screener's decision. - 14.
+If the show is interrupted for more than 5 minutes due to inclement weather, the decision on when to restart the show will be made by the Beef Department with guidance from the 4-H Educator and EMA.